cloudflare/cloudflare-docs/content/workers/wrangler/cli-wrangler/migration/_index.md

 {{<Aside type="note">}}

-Version 2 is a major update to Wrangler.
-Find out more about how to migrate from version 1.
+Major updates have been made since version 1 of Wrangler.
+Find out more about how to migrate to the latest version.

 {{</Aside>}}